AquaINFRA/pygeoapi/README.md

 ```

 * Modify `pygeoapi-config.yml`:
- * Change the line `url: http://localhost:5000` to whatever your IP or URL is.
-Port 5000 is fine.
+ * Change the `url` setting to whatever your IP or URL is.
+(This has to be the URL, port and possibly path where the service will be accessible from outside, so this must match your reverse proxy settings!)
+For testing, you can start with localhost and port 5000.
- * Change log level to DEBUG, if you like.
+ * Change log level, if you like.
  * Note that asynchronous operation is enabled by default in the AquaINFRA branch, by having uncommenting.
 If you set up from scratch, make sure to uncomment this section to enable asynchronous operations, and put a path to a directory/database file (pygeoapi / the user that runs pygeoapi needs write permissions for that directory:

 ```